An ideal client is a person or a company whose needs and wants are met by the products and services your company is offering.

 - How do my products and services address the needs of my clients?

-- Which product or service feature is responsible for bringing in the highest number of clients?
+- Which product or service feature is responsible for lead generation, which brought in the highest number of clients?

-According to the 2018 Marketing Agency Growth Report, 60% of companies have a hard time finding new clients while 16% have problems retaining them.
+According to the 2018 Marketing Agency Growth Report, 60% of companies have a hard time finding new clients through poor marketing campaigns, while 16% have problems retaining their clients.

 A key factor to these problems lies in another telling statistic: 23% of businesses fail to meet clients’ goals and objectives.